 If there’s ever been an all-female executive team, no one can remember when, and both Portillo and Sarwana are excited to be a part of what could well be the first.
 “It’s beneficial to have a female perspective on things,” says Sarwana.
 While a female leadership team is certainly a change, Portillo acknowledged that the previous executives were really good and left an impressive legacy for them to follow.

 “Aleena and I work really well together,” Portillo said.
 “As members of the Events and Planning Committee, we heard from a lot from students—what their interests were and the kinds of things that concern them.”
-Both she and Sarwana expressed the importance of listening to what students have to say, while also not letting emotions rule their judgment.
-“I’m a very empathetic person, so that’s hard for me, but being in student government the last two years has been a lot of development for me,” Sarwana said.
+The leaders expressed the importance of being empathetic to student concerns and listening closely to what their stakeholders have to say.

 In their new roles, Sarwana and Portillo communicate more with higher administration than they have in their previous student government roles, and they lead the entire student government.
 “People look to us when they want to get something done,” Portillo said.
 “We want to listen to what students need and help the other student government members with their own initiatives.”